-Assurance of Value For Money for Site Rents
+Assurance of Value for Money for Site Rents

 - a.
 That it be mandated in the Act that there be Maintenance Reserve and Capital Replacement Funds for each park which operate in a similar way to those in Retirement Villages in Queensland.
 The maintenance reserve fund to be used to ensure the maintenance and repair of the park's capital items; and the capital replacement fund for the replacement of capital items if and when it is necessary.
-For each fund a 10 year budget forecast would be maintained and updated annually and residents would have access to details of the budgets in a similar manner to the procedures adopted in retirement villages. - The core of this proposition is so that the expenditure on maintenance and repair is clear and transparent. - b.
+For each fund a 10 year budget forecast would be maintained and updated annually and residents would have access to details of the budgets in a similar manner to the procedures adopted in retirement villages.

+The core of this proposition is so that the expenditure on maintenance and repair is - The core of this proposition is so that the expenditure on maintenance and repair is clear and transparent. - b.
 That it be mandated in the Act that the park owner must each year adopt a day to day maintenance budget for each park that residents are given full access to and an opportunity to have input into. - c.
-That it be mandated in the Act that parks owners provide guarantees of the standards they intend to adhere to in fulfilling their responsibilities under s17 of the current Act.
+That it be mandated in the Act that parks owners provide guarantees of the standards they intend to adhere to in fulfilling their responsibilities under \$17 of the current Act.
 That is "to maintain the common areas and communal facilities in a reasonable state of cleanliness and repair, and fit for use by the home owner or the home owner's tenant" - And that penalties be prescribed in the Act for park owners not maintaining the standards they guarantee in a reasonable manner. - d.
 That a licensing regime, with minimum criteria for registration, be established for persons appointed as park/community managers. - e.
 That a Code of Best Practice for the Management of a Residential Park be established, (similar to the Property Council's Retirement Living Code of Conduct), which park owners can be expected or required to adhere to.